Library Policies and Code of Conduct.

 Problems with the building should be reported to the Circulation or Reference service desks.
 Examples of such problems are:

-Group Study rooms and viewing/listening rooms may be reserved by Purchase College students, faculty, and staff using the college’s room reservation system.
-Other users can request special permission from the Library director.
+Group study rooms, digital editing suites, and viewing rooms may be reserved by Purchase College students, faculty, and staff using the College’s room reservation system, Roombook.
+Guests and other users may request special permission from the Library Director to book a room.

-Computer labs and classrooms typically cannot be reserved except for use by classes.
-Other events require advance authorization by the Library director and the Office of the Registrar.
+Computer labs and classrooms typically cannot be reserved, except for use by classes.
+All classroom / lab reservations must be submitted via Roombook, in advance, and approved by the Office of the Registrar.

 For more information, please see our instructions for reserving rooms.